seangpachareonsub/project-2/README.md

 ![](images/Screenshot%202020-05-04%20at%2001.30.15.png)

 ### Bugs
-The `/search` endpoint for the NYT API at times returns no response.
+The `/search` endpoint for the NYT API at times, returns no response.
 This only occurs when the user searches for certain topics and the page becomes blank.

 ### Potential future features and improvements
 * Include other economic markets (i.e. Stocks, FX, Indicies)
 * Responsive design.
 Mobile friendly
-* A filter function on market data, allowing users to filter betweenspecific values
+* A filter function on market data, allowing users to filter between specific values

 ### Lessons learned
 * Depending on the structure of the API, it can be quite tedious to get all the information that you want.
 Different endpoints return different key value pairs so many ternary statements are needed in order to render the correct information
 * Design mobile first.
-Mobile websites and apps have increasingly popular for people.
-A mobile friendly design has a simpler structure than a desktop webpage which may have catered to the short project duration.
+Mobile websites and apps have become increasingly popular.
+A mobile friendly design has a simpler structure than a desktop webpage which may have catered to this short project duration.